We want students at the School of Theology to be focused on prayer, study, and service—not worrying about finances.

-Thanks to the gifts of many generations, Sewanee has substantial resources for these purposes and is glad to be able to offer generous financial aid to supplement seminary students’ own resources and the financial support of the parishes and dioceses that send them.
+Thanks to the gifts of many generations, Sewanee has substantial resources to support students.
+We are glad to offer generous financial aid to supplement seminary students’ own resources and the financial support of the parishes and dioceses that send them.

 Financial Aid Policy